 Studies have shown that the consumption of a Western diet which includes highly processed, calorie-dense and nutrient poor foods leads to an exaggerated lipemia.
-In addition factors such as physical inactivity, cigarette smoking, excessive alcohol intake, and obesity worsen lipemia [42].
-Hence, the control of secondary factors and lifestyle changes are considered to be the first line approach of the clinical management of both fasting hypertriglyceridemia and postprandial hyperlipidemia.
-Appropriate dietary changes include limiting fat content, caloric restriction resulting in weight loss, restriction of alcohol intake and increased exercise are fundamental for management of hypertriglyceridemia [41, 42].
-The type of carbohydrate consumed may affect serum triglycerides and a diet rich in simple carbohydrates and sugar-sweetened beverages is associated with hypertriglyceridemia.
+In addition, factors such as physical inactivity, cigarette smoking, excessive alcohol intake, and obesity worsen lipemia (51).
+Hence, the control of secondary factors and lifestyle changes are considered to be the first line approach clinical management of the of both fasting hypertrialyceridemia and post prandial hyperlipidemia.
+Appropriate dietary changes include limiting fat content, caloric restriction resulting in weight loss, restriction of alcohol intake, and increased exercise are fundamental for management of hypertriglyceridemia (50, 51).
+The type of may carbohydrate consumed affect serum triglycerides and a diet rich in simple carbohydrates and sugar-sweetened beverages is associated with hypertriglyceridemia.
 As compared with starches, sugars, particularly sucrose and fructose, tend to increase serum triacylglycerol concentrations by about 60%.
-Because fructose bypasses a major rate-determining step in glycolysis, a high influx of fructose to the liver promotes triacylglycerol synthesis and VLDL production [49].
+Because fructose bypasses a major ratedetermining step in glycolysis, a high influx of fructose to the liver promotes triacylglycerol synthesis and VLDL production (64).
 The effects of sucrose or fructose on fasting TG may be more pronounced in men, sedentary overweight individuals, or those with the metabolic syndrome.
-Sucrose and fructose also increase postprandial TG levels and may augment the lipemia associated with fat-containing meals [50].
-There is mounting evidence that physical activity lowers risk for CVD [51].
-Mestek et al. [52] reported that aerobic exercise lowered the postprandial triglyceride response to a high fat meal in subjects with metabolic syndrome.
+Sucrose and fructose also increase postprandial TG levels and may augment the lipemia associated with fat-containing meals (65).
+There is mounting evidence that physical activity lowers risk for CVD (66).
+Mestek et al. (67)reported that aerobic exercise lowered the postprandial triglyceride response to a high fat meal in subjects with metabolic syndrome.
 The effects of exercise in reducing postprandial lipemia are seen both in an acute setting right after exercise as well as delayed effects through the next day.
 Additionally, exercise does not need to be a single continuous bout but instead could be spread out throughout the day.
-Accumulated physical activity appears to be as effective in lowering postprandial TGs concentrations [53] as a single bout.
+Accumulated physical activity appears to be as effective in lowering postprandial TGs concentrations (68) as a single bout.
 The mechanisms leading to decreased triglyceride levels post meals are not completely understood and need further investigation.